 8.1.
 Privacy by design

 This document specifies the method for an application to:

-The following referenced documents are strongly recommended to be used in conjunction with this document.
-For dated references, only the edition cited applies.
+The following referenced documents are indispensable for the application of this document.
+For dated references, only the edition cited applied.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 [RFC4122] A Universally Unique IDentifier (UUID) URN Namespace [RFC4122]: https://tools.ietf.org/html/rfc4122

 [RFC6749] - The OAuth 2.0 Authorization Framework [RFC6749]: https://tools.ietf.org/html/rfc6749

 [RFC6750] - The OAuth 2.0 Authorization Framework: Bearer Token Usage [RFC6750]: https://tools.ietf.org/html/rfc6750

 [RFC7636] - Proof Key for Code Exchange by OAuth Public Clients [RFC7636]: https://tools.ietf.org/html/rfc7636

 [RFC6125] - Representation and Verification of Domain-Based Application Service Identity within Internet Public Key Infrastructure Using X.509 (PKIX) Certificates in the Context of Transport Layer Security (TLS) [RFC6125]: https://tools.ietf.org/html/rfc6125